opensanctions/opensanctions/README.md

 At the heart of our project is a crawler framework dubbed ``zavod``.
 To activate the project, you have the option to employ either `docker-compose.yml` or the `Makefile`.

 For an enriched experience backed by extensive documentation, we recommend opting for the `Makefile`.
-More details can be found on the ``[zavod](https://zavod.opensanctions.org/)`` website.
+More details can be found in the [zavod documentation](https://zavod.opensanctions.org/).

 ### Environment Setup